-The progesterone implant (Norplant) system of six subdermal progestin rods has not been available since 2000 [15].
-A single-rod progesterone implant device (Implanon) was approved by the FDA in 2006 and consists of a 4-cm subdermal implant containing etonogestrel, the active metabolite of desogestrel, released at the rate of 60 mcg/day [9; 12].
+The first progesterone implant (Norplant) system of six subdermal progestin rods was FDA approved in 1990 but has not been available since 2000 [15].
+A single-rod progesterone implant device (Implanon) became available in 2006 and consists of a 4-cm subdermal implant containing etonogestrel, the active metabolite of desogestrel, released at the rate of 60 mcg/day [9; 12].
 Nexplanon is the second generation of Implanon.
 It utilizes a new inserter and contains barium to allow localization with x-ray [41].
 The progesterone in this device is released over a three-year period, inhibiting ovulation, altering the endometrial lining, and thickening cervical mucus.
 It has a low failure rate (Table 1), and there is a rapid return to fertility after device removal [12; 37].
 It is considered effective eight hours after insertion [12].
 Along with both types of intrauterine devices, the progesterone implant is considered a long-acting reversible contraceptive (LARC).
 LARCs are favorable for their lack of user-dependency and long-term effects [37].